-The Committee is a statutory body whose role is defined by the Parliamentary Standards Act 2009, as amended by the Constitutional Reform and Governance Act 2010.
-The work of the Committee relates to the Independent Parliamentary Standards Authority (IPSA), which was established under the Parliamentary Standards Act to pay Members' salaries, set and pay Members’ allowances and to appoint a Compliance Officer to conduct investigations where there is reason to believe that a Member may have been paid an amount under IPSA's scheme that should not have been allowed.
-IPSA will also in due course assume responsibility for the determination of Members’ salaries.
+The IPSA was established under the Parliamentary Standards Act 2009 to pay Members' salaries, set and pay Members’ allowances and to appoint a Compliance Officer to conduct investigations where there is reason to believe that a Member may have been paid an amount under IPSA's scheme that should not have been allowed.

 The Speaker, Leader of the House and Chair of the Standards Committee are ex-officio members of the committee.
 Five other Members of the House and three lay members are appointed to the Committee.